corypahl/snooker-leaderboard/README.md

 # Snooker Draft Contest Leaderboard

-A live leaderboard for a fantasy football draft contest that uses the 2025 Saudi Arabia Snooker Masters tournament as the scoring mechanism.
+A live leaderboard for a fantasy football draft contest that uses the 2025 Saudi Arabia Snooker Masters tournament as the scoring mechanism with **live data integration** from WST.tv.

+## 🚀 New Features

+- **Live Tournament Data**: Automatically fetches real-time tournament information from the official WST.tv website
+- **Automatic Updates**: Data refreshes automatically every 5 minutes with intelligent caching
+- **Manual Refresh**: Click the refresh button to get the latest data immediately
+- **Fallback System**: Gracefully falls back to static data if live data is unavailable
+- **Visual Indicators**: Shows data source (Live vs Static) with color-coded status
+- **Smart Caching**: Reduces server load with 5-minute cache intervals
+- **Relevant Matches Section**: New section displays matches involving players picked by participants
+- **Match Filtering**: Automatically filters tournament matches to show only those with picked players
+- **Participant Tracking**: Shows which participants picked each player in relevant matches

 ## 🏆 Overview